open-airlab/neuromorphic_au_drone_racing/README.md

 This repository contains the public datasets and code for event camera perception for drone racing.
 The dataset is comprised of two parts: N-AU-DR-sim containing simulated data and N-AU-DR-real containing real event data.

 ## Download the dataset
-The entire dataset can be downloaded from: (INSERT LINK) (10GB compressed and 33GB uncompressed).
+The entire dataset can be downloaded from: (link coming very soon!)
+(10GB compressed and 33GB uncompressed).
 Each dataset is split into a training set and a validation set.